-Learning Alliance DHA is an International Baccalaureate; Primary Years Programme (Candidate School), Middle Years Programme (Authorized School) and Diploma Programme (Authorized School).
+Learning Alliance DHA is an International Baccalaureate; Primary Years Programme (Authorized School), Middle Years Programme (Authorized School) and Diploma Programme (Authorized School).
 IB aims to develop students’ intellectual, personal, emotional and social skills so that they may successfully live, learn and work in a rapidly globalizing world.
 Founded in 1968, IB currently works with 4,583 schools in 144 countries to develop and offer four challenging programmes to over 1,090,000 students.

 The PYP is designed for students aged 3 to 11, MYP aged 11 to 16, DP aged 17 to 19 and IBCC aged 17 to 19.
 All four programmes provide a framework of learning that encourages students to become creative, critical and reflective thinkers.
 They accentuate intellectual challenge, and encourage students to make connections between their studies and the real world.
 It fosters the development of skills in communication, intercultural understanding and global engagement; qualities that are essential for life in the 21st century.

 IB’s Mission Statement describes its philosophy in a nutshell:

 “The International Baccalaureate aims to develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.”

 To this end the organization works with schools, governments and international organizations to develop challenging programmes of international education and rigorous assessment.
 These programmes encourage students across the world to become active, compassionate and lifelong learners who understand that other people, with their differences, can also be right.